Amahle140/CDV01_Career_Goals_Reflection_AMASIG25123_fto2502_B_Amahle-Siguca_CDV01/README.md

 1. **Short-term Goals** (Next 1-2 years):

-Learn Git & GitHub for Collaboration (Next 1 Month) Specific – Understand git commands, branches, merges, pull requests, and collaboration techniques.
+Learn Git & GitHub for Collaboration
+Specific – Understand git commands, branches, merges, pull requests, and collaboration techniques.
  Measurable – Contribute to at least one open-source project and create 3 repositories with proper commits.
 Achievable – Follow structured tutorials, work on personal projects, and engage in a GitHub community.
 Relevant – Version control is essential for working in teams and managing code efficiently.
-Build & Deploy a Full-Stack Web App (Next 6 Months) Specific – Develop a simple full-stack application using HTML, CSS, JavaScript, Node.js, and a database.
+Build & Deploy a Full-Stack Web App
+Specific – Develop a simple full-stack application using HTML, CSS, JavaScript, Node.js, and a database.
  Measurable – Successfully complete and deploy the app on Heroku, Vercel, or Netlify.
  Achievable – Start with a small app (e.g., a task manager, note-taking app) and progressively enhance it.